CityFibre's Covid-19 update

 UK Government advice and information from our contractors and partners is guiding the decisions we make and the actions we take.
 We will continue to update this page periodically to reflect the changing situation.

-In the meantime, if you have any questions or believe that our staff or contractors are not following social distancing guidelines, please get in touch.
+In the meantime, if you have any questions or believe that our staff or contractors are not following Covid safe guidelines, please get in touch.